freeverseio/crypto-soccer/truffle-core/documentation/scaling2.md

 ## League

+Miners have the state of all teams at league join.
+Challengers can process at most one team through the league.
+For that, they need to know that state of all players, and all teams at start of league.
+These are not written anywhere, so they need to be provided as input by the challenger, and check that their hashes correspond to the previous leagues final hashes.

+So the input of the challenger is nTeams x 14 uints, or since actually the state is 60bit, and 4 fit in a 256, then we need nTeams x nPlayers/4 (e.g. 16 x 16/4 = 64 uints!).

+One possibility is that these first re-write the player states, and the playGame works as usual.

 inputs needed for league creation:
     - the teamIdx of each team that signs up.
     - the starting block
     - the number of blocks to wait between consecutive games

 struct:
-    - uint256 init: containing a serialization of (n0, nStep, nTeams, teamIdx_A)
+    - uint256 init: containing a serialization of (n0, nStep, nTeams, teamIdx_A for 7 teams)
-    - (optional) uint256 teamIdx_B (space for 9 more teams)
+    - uint256 teamIdx_B (space for 9 more teams)
-    - uint256 resultsFirstHalf
-    - uint256 resultsSecondHalf
-    - uint256 goalAverages
+    - address firstUpdaterAddr= who wrote the very first update for this league
+    - address challengerUpdaterAddr = who wrote the last update
+    - blockNumLastUpdate (28b) + wasUpdatedByBLockchain (18b)
+    - firstLeagueHash = MerkleRoot( initHash, finalHash[16], hash(results) )
+    - challengerLeagueHash = same, written by last challenger
+    - initHash = hash(  stateTeam1 + ... + stateTeamN )
+    - finalHash[16] = [hash(stateTeam1), ..., hash(stateTeamN)]
-    - uint256 oneOnOneBalance
+    - uint results[8]

+- bits left for teamidx_A = 203 = 28x7 + 7 => space for 7 teams
 - bits for n0: 31 (max of 400 years of game)
 - bits for nStep: 17 (max of 2 weaks between games)
 - bits for nTeams: 5 (max of 32 teams)
 - bits per teamIdx: 28 (max 266M teams)
-- bits per result: 2 (0=undef, 1=home, 2=away, 3=tie)
-- bits per goalAvg: 9 (max -256...256)
+- bits for wasUpdatedByBLockchain: 18 (1 bool per finalHash, for initHash, and LeagueHash)
-- bits per oneOnOneBalance: 2 (0=undef, 1=team1, 2=team2, 3=tie)

-bits left for teamidx_A = 203 = 28x7 + 7 => space for 7 teams
-So if we use the optional teamIdx_B => space for 7 + 9 = total 16 teams per league.

-The update of a team through a league always requires updating 4 uint256 of the league struct.
+- for results: 4bit (15 goals) x 2 x nTeams x (nTeams-1) = 7.5 * 256 => 8 uints

 # Main Functions to control Updaters/Challengers

+Updaters keep the entire state.
+We will disregard for the time being possible evolution of players between leagues.

+## isPlayer or isTeam or isLeague in challenging state, or safely updated?

+these functions just look at player's current team, looks at current league, and checks if blockNumLastUpdate is:
+    - 0 => not updated yet
+    - less than needed => in challenge state
+    - old enough => safely updated.

-## ComputeNewState(teamIdx) - can be called in view mode
+## ComputeLeague(leagueIdx) - can be called in view mode
 - returns:
--- new state for every player in the team, after evolving through a league.

-1. Starts with the state of the team before starting the league
-2. Computes all playGames for that team in the league (if some games were already updated, skips them)
-3. Applies whatever evolution rules we have for each game
-4. Returns final state of all players.

-Notes:
-- if team is in challenging period, this function checks it, and considers the 'old' state as starting point.
-- to know if a game is safely written:
-    - first it checks if the entry in 'results' is nonzero.
-    If so, then checks if the opponent's team:
-    - has a currentLeagueIdx that is different (which can only happen if challenging period was over)
-    - if not, check if blockNumLastUpdate is old enough.

-## WriteNewStateByUpdater(teamIdx, newPlayerStates)
-- rewrites the 16 uint new player states after having called ComputeNewState in view mode, while swithcing stateBit for them (in the same uint256)
-- rewrites 4 uint for league:
-    - uint256 resultsFirstHalf
-    - uint256 resultsSecondHalf
-    - uint256 goalAverages
-    - uint256 oneOnOneBalance
-- writes blockNumLastUpdate inside uint256 playerIdxsB
-- writes lastUpdaterAddr

-## ChallengeUpdate(teamIdx, newPlayerStates)
-- checks if team is in challenging period, otherwise halts.
-- calls ComputeNewState via a Tx
-- if newState coincides with what the last updater wrote, halts.
-Otherwise
-- writes the new player states (no need to change stateBit, as updater already did)
-- sets wasProcessedByBC to 1.
-- no need to re-write blockNumLastUpdate, though it's free to do so (all in the same uint)
-- no need to re-write lastUpdaterAddr, since it was the BC who did it
-- gets the money from lastUpdaterAddr's deposit.

-# Costs

-Updating a team in a league rewrites:
-- (16+4+1) uints = 21 uints
-- 1 address

- 5000 per word SSTORAGE => 105K  ==> expect 130K gas
- add 4000 for each if we need to access them (!), maybe we don't for most or any

-# Extension to 1 update for any number of leagues
-## Teams
-Team is a struct that has:
-    - string tname = unique
-    - uint256 playersIdxA = serialization of 9 playerIdx (positions in player[] array)
-    - uint256 playersIdxB = serialization of up to 7 playerIdx (7x28=196)
-                                + blockNumLastUpdate ( + 28b = 224)

-    - address lastUpdaterAddr = who wrote the last update

-    - uint256 leagues[], where each league has:
-            - leagueIdx
-            - wasProcessedByBC
+-- the LeagueHash, initHash, finalHash
+-- the results of all games
+-- the states of all players in all teams of the league

+1. Computes all playGames for that team in the league (if some games were already updated, skips them) Doubt: how to pass the initial state of teams to playGame without actually writing it to each team.
+2. Applies whatever evolution rules we have for each game
+3. Computes all results, states, and finalHash.

+## WriteLeagueByUpdater(leagueIdx, MerkleRoot)

+1. writes the firstLeagueHash, firstUpdaterAddr, blockNumLastUpdate.

+Obviously, wasUpdatedByBLockchain = 0...0 (16bit)

+## ChallengeUpdateForFirstTime(leagueIdx, initHash, finalHash[16], results[8])
+0. checks if league is in challenging period, otherwise halts.
+1. checks if league is challenged for first time, otherwise halts.
+2. computes challengerLeagueHash from input data.
+2. Just writes initHash, finalHash[16], and results[8].
+3. Writes challengerUpdaterAddr, blockNumLastUpdate.
+Stops.

+Still, wasUpdatedByBLockchain = 0...0 (16bit)

+## ChallengeUpdate(leagueIdx, MerkleProofsInit[16][5], allLeaguePlayersStates, selectedTeam, challengerLeagueHash)
+0. checks if league is in challenging period, otherwise halts.
+1. checks if league is in challenge > 1 and that selectedTeam wasUpdatedByBLockchain, otherwise halts.
+2. If wasUpdatedByBLockchain for initHash = 1, skip to 6.
+3. For each team in league:
+    - computes hash,
+    - goes to previousLeagueIdx, uses MerkleProofsInit to show the hash is correct, if any is not: halts
+4. Computes initHash, sets wasUpdatedByBLockchain for initHash to 1, and set blockNumLastUpdate
+5. If initHash not equal to what is written: rewrite, halt (no need to prove more)
+6. Plays all league (many playGame) for selectTeam
+    - either by writing allLeaguePlayersStates first (costly)
+    - ideally, by just using the call data
+7. writes ONLY the results computed, and
+    - note that some results will be written twice when new challenger comes, but must coincide
+8. writes ONLY the finalHash[selectedTeam]
+9. sets to 1 the wasUpdatedByBLockchain for that team
+10. If BOTH results and hash were correct: halt
+11. Get the money from previous updater (not from firstUpdater)
+12. if challengerLeagueHash coincides with firstLeagueHash, halt.
+13. write new challengerLeagueHash.

+If rounds arrive to nTeams (max possibility), the LeagueHash is computed automatically.

+At any point, when the blockNumLastUpdate is old enough:

+- either challengerLeagueHash = firstLeagueHash => first updater's deposit is released.
+- otherwise: last challenger gets first updater's deposit too.

+In all cases, the challenger gets (at least) the deposit from all previous challengers!

+doubt if the first challenger actually provides a good input that has the same firstLeagueHash as the first updater (he's silly)... what happens? write something for this?